mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

         dashboard = vm.Dashboard(pages=[page])
         Vizro().build(dashboard).run(jupyter_mode="external")
         ```
-- by default, the mode is set to `inline` in `run()` and the dashboard will be displayed inside your jupyter environment.
+- by default, the mode is set to `inline` in `run()` and the dashboard will be displayed inside your Jupyter environment.
 - you can specify `jupyter_mode="external"` and a link will be displayed to direct you to the localhost where the dashboard is running.
 - you can use tab mode by `jupyter_mode="tab"` to automatically open the app in a new browser

 ??? info "Reloading and debugging"

-     When working in a Jupyter notebook, only some of the [Dash Dev Tools](https://dash.plotly.com/devtools) functionality is enabled by using `run(debug=True)`.
+     When working in a Jupyter Notebook, only some of the [Dash Dev Tools](https://dash.plotly.com/devtools) functionality is enabled by using `run(debug=True)`.
-     In particular, code reloading and hot reloading do not work from a Jupyter notebook.
+     In particular, code reloading and hot reloading do not work from a Jupyter Notebook.
 Instead, you must restart the entire Jupyter kernel to reload the dashboard and reflect changes in the dashboard configuration.

 ## Gunicorn